 15.3 This condition 15 shall survive termination of the Contract, however arising.

-15.4 Pharma-e shall at all times endeavour to comply with the Data Protection Act 1998 (the “Act”) and the new General Data Protection Regulation 2018 (the “Regulation”) in respect of any Personal Data (as defined in section 1 of the Act) Pharma-e receives from the Customer.
+15.4 Pharma-e shall at all times endeavour to comply with the Data Protection Act 2018 (the “Act”) and the Data Protection (Bailiwick of Guernsey) Law 2017 in respect of any Personal Data (as defined in section 1 of the Act) Pharma-e receives from the customer.

 Privacy Statement.
 Provided the Customer consents, Pharma-e may use its Personal Data, and permits third party pharmaceutical manufacturers nominated by Pharma-e to use such Personal Data, for promotional and marketing purposes.
 Notwithstanding the foregoing, credit/debit card and patient details supplied by the Customer to Pharma-e shall be not be passed on to such third parties.

 15.6 The Customer has obtained the consent from any patients or other third parties (including without limitation any prescribers) to supply the Personal Data to Pharma-e as set out in clause 15.5 above.

 15.7 The Customer shall have the right to ask Pharma-e not to process its Personal Data and to correct any inaccuracies in such Personal Data.
 The Customer can exercise such rights in accordance with the Regulation by contacting Pharma-e in writing to: Data Protection Officer, Pharma-e Limited, Healthxchange Pharmacy, Albert House, South Esplanade, Guernsey GY1 1AJ.

 16.1 Pharma-e may (without prejudice to any other rights) terminate the Contract by written notice to the Customer: